Komal-kalyanraman/container_manager/README.md

 4. Fill in the container parameters.
 5. Enable encryption if desired.
 6. Click **Send** to send the request to the backend.
-   - For REST, the backend must be running and listening on the specified port.
-   - For MQTT, the broker must be running and accessible.
-   - For MessageQueue, the backend must be running and listening on the configured POSIX message queue.
-   - For D-Bus, the backend must be running and registered on the session bus.

 The UI will show a confirmation or error message after sending the request.

-**This tool is ideal for testing, demos, and rapid prototyping with the Container Manager backend.**

 ## Documentation